BBELAOUCHA/iSDR_p/README.md

 Belaoucha Brahim

 # Installation
-first modify the makefile to include the different folders of the required packages
+first modify the makefile to include the different folders of the required packages.
+Then compile the package:

      make

 # Details
 More details about the package input parameters can be obtained by: